-- Scholarship Award: Home fee, Stipend.
+- Scholarship Award: Home tuition fee, Stipend.

 - Scholarship can be taken in the UK

-Entrance Requirements: Applicants must meet the following criteria:
+- Entrance Requirements: Applicants must meet the following criteria:

-- Research Council (RC) fees and stipend can only be awarded to UK and EU students and not to EEA or International students.
+- Research Council (UKRI) fees and stipend can only be awarded to UK and EU students and not to EEA or International students.

-- EU students are only eligible for RC stipend if they have been resident in the UK for 3 years, including for study purposes, immediately prior to starting their PhD.
+- EU students are only eligible for UKRI stipend if they have been resident in the UK for 3 years, including for study purposes, immediately prior to starting their PhD.

-- Students with full Refugee status is eligible or fees and stipend.
+- Students with full Refugee status are eligible for fees and stipend.

-How to Apply:
+- How to Apply: